Typescale Garden

 We've a new website, with a Big Bold Brand™️, the obvious solution could be to have a strikingly growing typescale right?

-We begin a new file in our new favorite design tool (figma in my case), we work trough picking a font, a spacing system and many other pieces, day comes when we start working on the typographic scale, we explore different ratios, weights, make visual adjustments and we even test it on a couple test pages.
+We begin a new file in our new favorite design tool (figma in my case), we work through picking a font, a spacing system and many other pieces, day comes when we start working on the typographic scale, we explore different ratios, weights, make visual adjustments and we even test it on a couple test pages.

 Likely you are doing all of this on a laptop or even a big monitor, which could be keeping you from finding a big problem with your typographic scale until it's too late.